 So, the Kraken X Lite lands somewhere in the middle.
 It works quite well in some games, and not as well in others.
 It helps with positioning sure, but depending on the audio engine in the game, it can mess with the quality and mix of the audio.
 But, when it works, it does the job quite well.
 We say that it’s passable for the price.

 Value and Conclusion

 Overall, this headset makes a lot of sense for gamers who are on a budget.
 This headset offers a better audio representation than what you might expect at this price point.
 There is a bit of competition within this budget.
-Headsets like the HyperX Cloud Stinger, Corsair HS50, and other lesser-known headsets give some competition to the Kraken X Lite.
+Headsets like the HyperX Cloud Stinger which we reviewed, Corsair HS50, and other lesser-known headsets give some competition to the Kraken X Lite.

 However, the Kraken X Lite can firmly hold its ground.
 It is comfortable, sounds great, and has a decent microphone too.
 Razer is giving gamers a lightweight and affordable headset, that is a very capable and sensible option for many people.
 This is by far our favorite budget headset available right now.